Women with a molar pregnancy appear to be pregnant, but the uterus enlarges much more rapidly than in a normal

 (See also Overview of Female Reproductive System Cancers Overview of Female Reproductive System Cancers Cancers can occur in any part of the female reproductive system—the vulva, vagina, cervix, uterus, fallopian tubes, or ovaries.
 These cancers are called gynecologic cancers.
 The most common... read more .)

 Most often, a molar pregnancy is an abnormal fertilized egg that develops into a hydatidiform mole rather than a fetus.
 A molar pregnancy may also develop from cells that remain in the uterus after a miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
 Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more , a full-term pregnancy, or a mislocated pregnancy (ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
 When an ectopic pregnancy... read more ).
 Rarely, a molar pregnancy develops when there is a living fetus.
 In such cases, the fetus typically dies, and a miscarriage often occurs.

 Molar pregnancies are most common among women under 17 or over 35 years old.
-In the United States, they occur in about 1 in 2,000 pregnancies.
-For unknown reasons, molar pregnancies are more common in Asian countries.
+In the United States, they occur in approximately 1 in 2,000 pregnancies.

 Molar pregnancies are a type of gestational trophoblastic disease.